sudoyashi/Joshis-Garage/_posts/2024-02-10-short-python-scripts1.md

 ## Removing Title and Author metadata from .docx files

 The issue I had to solve was that the title property of a .docx was showing in Acrobat rather than the actual filename.
-One of our users thought this was a phishing or virus, and rightfully so.
-It was a slight problem with metadata, but still a problem.
+One of our users thought this was a phishing attempt or virus, and rightfully so, but it was just a slight problem with metadata.

-The '*.docx' wildcard is not the best, but I'm unsure how else to write the solution.
-It opens the directory and recursively checks all folders and files for .docx files.
+The `*.docx` wildcard is not the best, but I'm unsure how else to write the solution.
+It opens the directory and recursively checks all folders and files for `.docx` files.
 Then, edit the properties to change the Author and Title.
 Of course, you can change anything else: modify the core_properties variable.
-The script does NOT cover .doc files; you would have to use something to convert .doc files into .docx.
+The script does NOT cover `.doc` files; you would have to use something to convert `.doc` files into `.docx`.

 ```python
 # Open all the documents and check to see if the document has a title, if so, remove it.